 2. Data Analysis

 Data from multichannel source are usually raw data that includes structured and unstructured data.
-Raw data cannot be used directly, they would first be centralised in a system called ‘Data Lake’ until a data engineer or a data scientist process them by:
+Raw data cannot be used directly, they would first be centralized in a system called ‘Data Lake’ until a data engineer or a data scientist process them by:

 3. Data Application